-QRS Mobile App
+QRS Mobile App (iOS, Android)

-D-Link offers an app for your iPad, iPod Touch, or iPhone (iOS 4.3 or higher) to install and configure your router.
+D-Link offers an app for your iOS or Android device to install and configure your router.

-From your iPad, Touch, or iPhone, go to the iTunes Store and search for 'D-Link'.
-Select QRS Mobile and then download it.

-You may also scan this code to download.
+From an iOS device, go to the iTunes Store.
+From an Android device go to Google Play.
+Search for 'D-Link', select QRS Mobile, and download the app to your device.
+You may also scan the appropriate code on the right to locate the app download page.